Kia Ceed hatchback review

-Kia is a brand fizzing with confidence right now, so the sporty looks of the latest Kia Ceed hatchback shouldn’t be written off as style over substance.
-A widened tiger-nose grille takes inspiration from the Kia Stinger – the brand’s first super saloon – and Kia has developed sharp new underpinnings for the Ceed to make it more engaging to drive.
+Kia is a brand fizzing with confidence, so the sporty looks of the latest Kia Ceed hatchback shouldn’t be written off as style over substance.
+A widened tiger-nose grille takes inspiration from the Kia Stinger – the brand’s first supersaloon – and Kia has developed sharp new underpinnings for the Ceed to make it more engaging to drive.

-It’s intended to appeal to keen drivers who might otherwise hop straight into a Ford Focus, Volkswagen Golf, Vauxhall Astra or SEAT Leon.
-With the ‘ice-cube’ front LEDs from GT Line Kias now standard, it certainly looks the part and boasts clean lines and a widened stance.
+It’s intended to appeal to keen drivers who might otherwise hop straight into a Ford Focus, SEAT Leon, Vauxhall Astra or Volkswagen Golf.
+The multiple front LEDs from GT Line Kias are now standard, so it certainly looks the part, with clean lines and a widened stance.

 Faster steering and firm suspension mean there’s less rock and roll in corners, and the Ceed feels keen and agile enough to make it more rewarding to drive than the class norm.
 It’s not perfect, though: ride comfort has suffered as a result.

 The engine range is well suited to the UK market.
-Despite its small capacity, most drivers will find the 118bhp 1.0-litre T-GDi powerful enough and it can return up to 50.4mpg.
-With CO2 emissions of 128g/km, company-car drivers may also find this version appealing.
-The 1.4-litre T-GDi petrol has now been replaced with a 1.5-litre version with 158bhp, hitting 60mph from a standstill in 8.1 seconds, without using a great deal more fuel than the smaller engine.
+Despite its small capacity, most drivers will find the 118bhp 1.0-litre T-GDi powerful enough and it can return up to 54.3mpg.
+With CO2 emissions of 119g/km, company-car drivers may also find this version appealing.
+The 1.4-litre T-GDi petrol has now been replaced with a 1.5-litre version with 158bhp, hitting 60mph from a standstill in around 8.5 seconds, without using a great deal more fuel than the smaller and slower engine.